 From here to anywhere

-Belmont University wants its students to succeed both inside and outside the classroom.
+Belmont University encourages its students to succeed both inside and outside the classroom.
 With a liberal arts and sciences focus and a mission based upon Christian ideals, Belmont develops well-rounded individuals who make significant contributions both domestically and abroad.
-Students can choose from over 90 diverse and challenging majors that encompass not only the arts and sciences, but pre-professional areas as well.
+Students can choose from over 95 diverse and challenging majors that encompass not only the arts and sciences, but pre-professional areas as well.
 On Belmont’s beautiful campus, students enjoy the comforts of quaint surroundings and the action and excitement of a vibrant city.

 Belmont University is a four-year, co-educational, student-centered Christian community providing an academically challenging education that empowers men and women of diverse backgrounds to engage and transform the world with disciplined intelligence, compassion, courage, and faith.
 Founded in 1890, Belmont University is accredited by the Commission on Colleges of the Southern Association of Colleges and Schools to award baccalaureate, master’s, and doctoral degrees.

 - Choral groups

 - Jazz band

 - Pep band